 - Sale Notification Email Recipient: The email address that should receive a notification anytime a sale is made.

 - Sale Notification Email Subject: The subject line for the sale notification email.
+You can use various tags in the email subject to dynamically change its content when it is sent.

 - Sale Notification Email Type: The content type of the sale notification email (Plain Text/HTML).